-The Council has no formal arrangements in place.
+The council has no formal arrangements in place.
 Where such opportunities arise (for example whereby a payment in advance would secure a further discount) the prepayment would be authorised by the responsible officer.
-A report went to Cabinet on 15 February 2017 agreeing prepayment of

 A report went to Cabinet on 15 February 2017 agreeing prepayment of pension contributions in principle and delegating ultimate authority to the Head of Finance to make the final decision.
+The prepayment of 3 years pension contributions (commencing April 2017) was made to the Lancashire County Pension Fund in May 2017.